Liars & Storytellers (3) (Background)

 It looked problematic in the Middle East, but the Israelis wouldn’t be surprised, would they?
 The Golan Heights, the Israeli defensive barrier against the rapacious Syrians, resembled the Baraboo Hills, near Madison, Wisconsin.
 The Israeli Army had better be on its toes.

-My country no longer needed, if it had ever, feckless officers.
+In 1975, North Vietnam conquered South Vietnam.
+The Khmer Rouge murdered half its population.
+The United States no longer needed, if it had ever, feckless officers.
 Amidst cataclysms both real and potential, I came to understand a few simple truths.
 When Communists assumed power, genocide ensued.
 In an age of moral relativity, one could and must distinguish between largely evil and largely good (Victor Hanson).
 We–the Vietnam generation of officers––threw ourselves into rebuilding our military.
 There was never enough time; there was never enough energy; there was never enough money.

 By July 1989, I was exhausted.
 The free world would be fighting Communism forever, but without me.
 I had no more to give.
 I left the military and returned home to Wisconsin.
 In October 1989, the Berlin Wall fell.
 In December 1991, the Union of Soviet Socialist Republics (USSR) became the Commonwealth of Independent States (CIS) Former Soviet Union (FSU)